Sir Henry Goring, 2nd Baronet

 Sir Henry Goring, 2nd Baronet (1 May 1622 – 3 April 1702) was an English barrister and politician.

 Early life

 Goring was the son of Henry Goring and Mary, daughter of Sir Thomas Eversfield, High Sheriff of Sussex.
+His grandfather had acquired the manor of Highden, Washington, West Sussex in 1610 and Goring inherited it on his father's death in 1655.

 Career

-He succeeded as second Baronet of Highden on 25 February 1658, according to a special remainder in the letters patent.
 Goring sat as Member of Parliament for Sussex from 1660 to 1661 and for Steyning in 1660 and again from 1661 to 1679.
+In 1678 Sir James Bowyer surrendered his patent of baronetcy and secured a new patent with a remainder to Goring, who succeeded to the title with the precedency of the original patent two years later.

 Personal life

-Goring married Frances, daughter of Sir Edward Bishopp, 2nd Baronet, in 1642.
-She died in December 1694.
-Goring died on 3 April 1702, aged 79, and was succeeded in the baronetcy by his grandson, Charles.
+Goring married Frances (d.
+1694), daughter of Sir Edward Bishopp and granddaughter of Nicholas Tufton, 1st Earl of Thanet in 1642.

+Goring died on 3 April 1702.
+He was succeeded in the baronetcy by his grandson, Charles (d.
+1713).